-A participating organisation willing to offer a placement must guarantee that the European Solidarity Corps participants receive all the support described in the relevant chapter 4 above, in relation to the type of placement offered.
+A participating organisation willing to offer a placement must guarantee that the European Solidarity Corps participants receive all the support described above, in relation to the type of placement offered.
 To do so they may:

 - 1. Apply for and receive a co-financing provided through funds of the European Solidarity Corps; - 2.
-Apply for and receive a co-financing provided through other EU programmes and funds which support activities that are relevant to the scope and objectives of the European Solidarity Corps; - 3.
 Cover the costs of the placement through own funds or other sources of financing at national, regional or local level.